-First year students who started NCI courses this September are undoubtedly missing a big part of college life.
-As a group of new third-level students, you haven’t been able to socialise freely with your new classmates at our IFSC campus.
+Students who started NCI courses during the pandemic are undoubtedly missing a big part of college life.
+As a group of new third-level students, you haven’t been able to socialise freely with your classmates at our IFSC campus.
 Luckily, technology can be used to your advantage as you can connect with classmates online in some fun and interesting ways.

 Before we jump into those ideas, it’s important to understand how building relationships with your peers in college can add value.
 Connecting with your new classmates can lead to:

 With the reasons for socially engaging with classmates covered, we’ve come up with some ideas, with the help of your new NCISU Communications Officer, Tarleen Kaur.
 Pick your favourites and share an update with us in the comments below!